ECMWFCode4Earth/air-quality-observation-classification/README.md

 # Aims

-1 A Quality Control evaluation of openAQ dataset
+1 A Quality Control evaluation of openAQ dataset including Visual Analytics of OpenAQ Stations

-2 Find Outliers and Errors
+2 Find Outliers and Errors in OpenAQ Measurements

 3 Determine Reliability of OpenAQ Stations